-Six degrees are available in Law, the B.A. (undergraduate degree), LL.M., MCL, M.Litt, Ph.D. and LL.D.
-There are, in addition, the MPhil in Criminology, the MPhil in Criminological Research, the Diploma in Legal Studies, and the Diploma in International Law.
+Six degrees are available in Law, the BA (Tripos undergraduate degree), LLM, MCL, MLitt, PhD and LLD There are, in addition, the MPhil in Criminology, the MPhil in Criminological Research, and two Diplomas in Law.

 Prospectuses and further information about the Faculty and the courses are available to download for prospective undergraduates and postgraduates.
 Information on the courses available to study at the Faculty is also contained in the courses section.

 Information about applying to study courses in Law at Cambridge, including undergraduate and postgraduate application forms.

 The Faculty holds an annual Open Day for undergraduate applicants in June/July.

 The Cambridge University Sixth Form Law Conference offers Y12 school or college students an opportunity to experience something of what it is like to study Law at Cambridge as an undergraduate.